DIY Ice Cream Preschool Alphabet Games & Number Games

 Why are these ice cream learning games awesome??

-- The craft materials take all of 5 minutes for you to prepare – kids can even help!
+- The craft takes less than 5 minutes for you to prepare – kids can even help!

 - Your preschool child can play with them in so many ways the fun last for hours on different days!

 - Easy and obvious prize for celebrating at the end – enjoy an ice cream treat together!

 It doesn’t get much better than that!
 Huge mom win as far as mom effort vs. kid fun and learning balance!

 Remember, at this age the best way to incorporate preschool learning is through play.
 Preschool children learn by exploring the world around them using their natural curiosity.
 Don’t let this activity become worksheet type learning.
 It is meant to be silly and fun – these are preschool alphabet games and preschool number games, not work!

 ** This page contains affiliate links meaning at no cost to you I may earn a commission on purchases made through the links.
 As an Amazon associate I earn on qualifying purchases.
 Read my full disclosure. **

 Literacy and Numeracy: Preschool Alphabet Games & Preschool Number Games

 Literacy is more than letters, reading and writing.